 Food and wine and typical products.

-Precious DOC wines are produced from the vineyards: Barbera d'Asti, Barbera del Monferrato, Grignolino d'Asti.
+Here fine wines are produced such as: Barbera d'Asti, Barbera del Monferrato, Grignolino d'Asti.

 To be seen.

-In Azzano there was also an abbey dedicated to Saint Bartolomeo, already existing in 952.
+In Azzano there was also an abbey dedicated to Saint Bartolomeo.

 In the village, an undocumented history has been handed down from generation to generation, but probably with a real base: "Federico Barbarossa, after having set fire to Azzano, was about to attack the nearby village of Montemarzo, with his knights about to reach the goal a few steps away, where the church of Saint Marcello is now erected in memory of the event, a furious storm put the turmoil among the horses, who disbanded and fled".